sympy/sympy/doc/src/explanation/best-practices.md

 >>> expression = x**2 + x/2 + 1
 ```

+However, this isn't to say that you should never use floating-point numbers in
+SymPy, only that if a more exact value is known it should be preferred.
+SymPy
+does support [arbitrary precision floating-point
+numbers](sympy.core.numbers.Float), but some operations may not perform as
+well with them.

 One should also take care to avoid writing `integer/integer` where both
 integers are explicit integers.
 This is because Python will evaluate this to a floating-point value before SymPy is able to parse it.